 It’s too soon to say how much these immigration initiatives may erode America’s historic advantage in technology and other fields.
 Some countries are better positioned to attract talent than others.
 But America’s historic near-monopoly on the global market for foreign talent is fading, and the stakes are getting higher.

-The new Digital Nomad Visa allows remote workers to live in Estonia and legally work for their employer or their own company registered abroad.
+The new Digital Nomad Visa allows remote workers to live in the country and legally work for their employer or their own company registered abroad.
 Digital nomads and remote workers have long faced ambiguity when working while they travel, often skirting the law by working while visiting a country with a tourist visa.

 * Further Information

 The Advanteous French Artist Residency

 The percentage of settled immigrants with host country citizenship reaches 90 percent in Canada, 81 percent in Australia, 62 percent in the US, and an average of 59 percent across the European Union (though with much variation).
 In Africa and Asia we have no such statistics: but it is clear that naturalisation is often almost completely inaccessible, especially to those who most need it.